-1. Introduction
+1 Introduction

-Recently, Human Computer Interaction (HCI) is awakening a growing interest from different perspectives, and especially from Software Engineering [3], [9].
+Recently, Human Computer Interaction (HCI) is awakening a growing interest from different perspectives and especially from Software Engineering [3] [10].
 The need to facilitate access to more and more complex systems is causing an unprecedented development in this research area.
-And especially web-based applications, as they must manage a big quantity of data with complex structures due to the wideness and heterogeneity of the Internet, are those which require a most important treatment with regard to interaction.
+In addition, especially web-based applications, as they must manage a big quantity of data with complex structures due to the wideness and heterogeneity of the Internet, are those that require a most important treatment with regard to interaction.

-It is not a trivial task for a user who accesses such a large and complex information system to easily find out what he is looking for, and, even more, to perform this task in a handy and effective way [2].
+It is not a trivial task for a user to find out in an easy manner what he is looking for.
+Especially, when accessing such a large and complex information system.
+In addition, this is even truer if performing this task in a handy and effective way [2].
 Nowadays, a user with certain information requirements starting a navigational web session already finds tools able to make specific navigational aspects easier.
-For instance, there are some excellent browsers available to efficiently provide a great number of documents containing certain terms, or even to support searches of simple expressions based on these terms.
+For instance, some excellent browsers available to date provide a great number of documents containing certain searched terms.
+They even support searches of simple expressions based on these same terms.
 Most of these browsers also permit to access the information included in the web through a thematic tree.
 However, the tools offered neither makes the user-system interaction easier, in a broad sense, nor do they solve the user's concrete problems, as they provide too generic solutions.
+Thus, there is a real need for adaptive web sites.
+In the following sections, our proposal for the near future is introduced in detail.

-2. Web Interface Adaptivity
+2 Web Interface Adaptivity

 2.1.
-User profiling
+User Profiling

-Generally speaking, many HCI aspects have experienced much progress in recent years, but only if compared to other kinds of information systems.
-This is especially true in user interface adaptivity research [5], [10].
+In a broad sense, many HCI aspects have experienced much progress in recent years, but only in comparison to other kinds of information systems.
+This is especially true in research related to user interface adaptivity [6] [11].
 Obviously, when there is no adaptivity to user's skills or preferences, the interface designed for a wide group of users reduces the satisfaction degree for most of them.
 Consequently, to obtain more usable interfaces, it is necessary to know how these users are and in which way they behave in front of the interface.
-This is the reason why the so-called user profiles are established [1], [6].
+This is the reason why the so-called user profiles are established [1] [7].
 These profiles allow grouping potential users in different sets by some common features.
 These features usually incorporate certain behavioral norms about the user interactions with the system.
 The inclusion of a user in a profile implies the adaptation of the application interface to this profile all the time, with the intention to make the interaction easier.
-But, the question is now if this general approach can be useful when applied to in learning systems.
+However, the question is now if this general approach can be useful when applied to the Internet.

-When a student browses a didactic web, he tends to follow some repetitive guidelines according to the information requirements at any moment.
+When a user browses a web, he tends to follow some repetitive guidelines according to the information requirements at any moment.
 It is not our purpose to establish the way in which these guidelines develop, neither to define them in a detailed way.
-Simply, we start from the idea that these guidelines exist, and basing our reasoning on a coherence principle, it may be concluded that there exists a certain connection between the student information requirements at a given moment and the information he has received along the session.
-This very valuable information has to be filtered to improve the future navigation.
+Simply, we start from the idea that these guidelines exist.
+When basing our reasoning on a coherence principle, the conclusion is that a certain connection between the user information requirements at a given moment and the information he has received along the session exists.
+This very valuable information is filtered to improve the future navigation.